 To be filled by those who are interested in becoming a speaker at the event

-The MIYD shall be held in Melaka, Malaysia
+The MIYD shall be held at MITC Hotel in Melaka, Malaysia

 The MIYD is organized by the World Assembly of Youth (WAY) in collaboration with the Melaka State Government, Asian Youth Council, Malaysian Youth Council and Ministry of Youth and Sports (Malaysia).